BenjaminWFox/scaffold-react-component/README.md

 ## Extension Settings

-This extension contributes the following settings:

-* `scaffoldreactcomponent.stringToReplace`: Use a custom string to inject the Component Name into the template files.
-Default is XXXXXX.
+This extension has one setting for specifying a path to custom templates:

-* `scaffoldreactcomponent.pathToTemplates`: If you copy & modify the templates, add the path to your custom template folder.
+* `scaffoldreactcomponent.pathToTemplates`: If you copy & modify the templates, add the path to your custom template folder here.

 ### IMPORTANT